DerekTurtleRoe/ares/docs/guides/import.md

 and the PC Engine's CD-ROM²,
 such as CD-quality music and full-motion video.

-Although the MSU1 was invented for higan, it is now supported by other Super Famicom emulators too.
+Although the MSU1 was invented for ares, it is now supported by other Super Famicom emulators too.
 The [SD2SNES] programmable cartridge even allows you to play MSU1 games on a real console.